 Settling stifles organizations from seeing and marching to the next level.
 At this point, good becomes the enemy of great.
 You must adopt the best strategies to challenge the status quo for growth.
 Go retail with an eCommerce line to drive more funds and implement the organization agenda more succinctly.

 In other words, your 501(c)(3) organization will not grow unless you water, fertilize, and tend to it on a regular basis.
 It is not required to do this if you’re happy with small things.
-Passion and cause has no limits.
+Passion and cause have no limits.

 Business in nonprofit